maheini/CarbPro/README.md

 An Android app created with Flutter.
 Carbpro is a great tool to create collections, e.g. image/carb collection for diabetics, image/name collection for mushroom picker...

-## Getting Started
+## Feature requested or Issue found?

-Feel free to download the apk, or contribute via creating issues or pulling requests.
+Every idea is welcome.
+Feel free to contribute via creating issues or pulling requests.

 ## A special thanks to